smichael14/Regis-MSDS-692/README.md

 The dataset can be acquired from http://www.hockeyabstract.com/testimonials/nhl2017-18, which amazingly thorough.
 There are  ~200 variables and 881 objects representing every aspect of the game.

+During the exploration of the data one of the first aspects of the game that I wanted to validate.
+Is the league getting younger and faster?
+Are owners really interested in gambling on young players, know for timely mistakes versus proven veteran talent.

 ![alt text](https://github.com/smichael14/Regis-MSDS-692/blob/master/Histogram_age.png)